tonyli1121/Reddit-Analysis/index.md

 ## Hypothesis:

-1. There is a "Small world"/"Six Handshake Rule" between users
+1. There is a "Small world"/"Six Handshake Rule" relationshipt between users (all connected)
 2. The average path length is ~6
 3. Yes, smaller cluster has smaller path length
 	3.1 There also exists path between users under subreddits